Paul Coutts

-Paul Alexander Coutts (born 22 July 1988) is a Scottish footballer who plays for club Inverurie Loco Works.
+Paul Alexander Coutts (born 22 July 1988) is a Scottish footballer who last played for club Inverurie Loco Works.

 A product of the Scottish Highland Football League, Coutts' first senior professional club was his home town club, Cove Rangers who are located 4 miles south of Aberdeen.
 In 2008, Coutts transferred into the English Football League joining Peterborough United.
 He then moved to Preston North End in 2010 before joining Derby County in 2012.
 In January 2015, he signed for Sheffield United.
 He has represented the Scotland under-21 team.

 Club career

 Aberdeen

 Born in Aberdeen, Coutts started his football career at Scottish Premier League side Aberdeen as a youth player from age 10, the club he supported as a boy before he was released aged 16 because the club thought he was too small to play professional football.
 Coutts said this move was "a big blow to be told by Aberdeen that I wouldn't be getting a contract but it was also a blessing in disguise."